Easter Lily (badge): Fianna Fáil "Easter Torch" alternative (1930s)

 In the 1930s, relations between Fianna Fáil and the IRA deteriorated considerably.
-Following the murder by the IRA of Richard More O'Ferrall in February 1935, the Fianna Fáil leadership instructed party members to stop selling the lily as it was "the symbol of an organisation of whose methods we disapprove".
+Following the murder by the IRA of Richard More O'Ferrall in February 1935, the Fianna Fáil leadership instructed party members to stop selling the lily, as it was "the symbol of an organisation of whose methods we disapprove".
 For its Easter commemorations that same year, Fianna Fáil introduced a new symbol called the Easter Torch.
 This was sold for a number of years but was discontinued as the badge proved unpopular with the party grass roots, many of whom continued to wear the Easter Lily.
+Accounts of the Torch's origins vary somewhat: The United Irishman later recalled that Fianna Fáil had begun moving away from the lily once it formed a government in 1932, though the more specific link between the Torch's formal launch and the 1935 killing of More O'Ferrall is corroborated by other sources.